Table of Contents

-Hey, hows it going this is Darrin Goodman with Guitar Control, I want to show you a little lick thats inspired from Paul Gilbert.
+Hey, how’s it going this is Darrin Goodman with Guitar Control, I want to show you a little lick that’s inspired by Paul Gilbert.
 I heard him do this sort of thing lots and lots of times.
-Its kind of a, I guess you would say, trademark lick of his.
+It’s kind of a, I guess you would say, trademark lick of his.

-Today were going to be playing this lick based out of the Lydian mode, but you can play it using any of the positions of the major scales using three notes per string.
-Its a sequence.
-Its basically a little mathematical sequence that you can play, pattern based on two strings and then you just move up to the next pair of strings.
+Today was going to be playing this lick based out of the Lydian mode, but you can play it using any of the positions of the major scales using three notes per string.
+It’s a sequence.
+It’s basically a little mathematical sequence that you can play, pattern based on two strings and then you just move up to the next pair of strings.

-Now we repeat those three notes and we go to the next note on the next string.
+Now we repeat those three notes and we go to the next note on the text string.
 So this is actually a pattern based on three strings, not two strings.
-Like I said, we repeat notes and 11, 12, 14 and then we add 11 on the 4th string and then we descend back two notes, so 14 and 12.
+As I said, we repeat notes and 11, 12, 14 and then we add 11 on the 4th string and then we descend back two notes, so 14 and 12.
 The entire sequence of three strings.